Bunmei-kaika: Background of Meiji era

 The main impetus for the bunmei-kaika was the Meiji Restoration, a series of huge changes that occurred in Japan in the latter half of the 19th century.

 From 1639 to 1854, Japan was closed to other countries under a policy called sakoku.
 The Tokugawa shogunate implemented foreign policies such as banning the voyage to Christian countries, banning the arrival of Spanish and Portuguese into Japan, and cutting relations with Southeast Asia.
 Japan was effectively isolated from other countries.

 In 1854, Commodore Perry visited Uraga to ask for the opening of the country to the world, which resulted in the Treaty of Peace and Amity between the United States and Japan.
 This ended the policy of sakoku.
 As a result, people in Japan became more aware of the need to protect their country, and the idea of sonnō jōi was born.

 At the same time, the idea of overthrowing the Shogunate spread.
 Many people demanded Tokugawa Yoshinobu, the Shogun at the time, to return all powers to the Emperor.
 In an event called the Taisei Hōkan (大政奉還), the Tokugawa Shogunate agreed to give up its powers.
 After this, a new government was officially established.

 In 1868, Tokugawa forces and the new Meiji government's forces, composed of the Satsuma and Chōshū clans, fought in the Boshin War.
 The Meiji forces defeated the Tokugawa forces, and the new government took power in Japan.
 The government moved the capital from Kyoto to Tokyo and began to build a centralized state around the Emperor.
 The Meiji government abolished the han system.
 Emperor Meiji also announced the Charter Oath.
 In this way, the Meiji government steadily came to hold greater political power.
 The feudal system in Japan collapsed at this time.
 The new government introduced new systems following the example of foreign countries, especially Germany, and established a new governance system.

+During this period (1866-1879), Fukuzawa published the first major textbook on the West, Seiyō Jijō.
+The ten volumes of this book included examples of Western civilization across many dimensions, including government, literature, technology, and more.